Creating a well-written, well organized commercial lease will save you time and a whole lot of hassle.

 There are lots of different dates in a lease.
 Here are just a few:

-- Date a tenant signed the lease
+- The date the tenant signed the lease

 - Commencement date